AI Automation/Accounting

 The fundamental issue is that off-the-shelf tools cannot integrate company-specific business logic.
 They cannot match an invoice to a purchase order in a separate project management system, route an invoice for approval based on an internal project code, or apply custom validation rules before creating a bill in QuickBooks.
 The workflow remains fragmented, with manual work bridging the gaps between rigid software.

-When a new document arrives, an AWS Lambda function is triggered.
-It sends the document to the Claude 3 Opus API with a specific prompt engineered to return a structured JSON object containing the vendor name, invoice number, date, line items, and total amount.
-This entire extraction process takes under 8 seconds.
-The structured data and the original PDF are stored in a Supabase database for audit trails.
+The proposed architecture centers on efficient, automated data extraction and validation.
+When a new document arrives, an AWS Lambda function would be triggered.
+This function would send the document to a large language model API, such as Claude 3 Opus, with a custom-engineered prompt to extract relevant information into a structured JSON object.
+This data typically includes vendor name, invoice number, date, line items, and total amount.
+Both the structured data and the original PDF would be stored in a Supabase database, ensuring a complete audit trail.

-A custom FastAPI application contains your specific business logic.
-This service takes the extracted JSON, validates the data (e.g., checks if the line-item totals sum to the grand total), matches the vendor to your QuickBooks vendor list, and cross-references the invoice against purchase orders from your ERP via its API.
-Any invoice failing validation is flagged in a simple review queue.
-Approved transactions are pushed to QuickBooks Online as draft bills using the QBO API.
+A custom FastAPI application would house your specific business rules.
+This service would take the extracted JSON, perform validation (for instance, confirming line-item totals match the grand total), match vendors against your existing QuickBooks vendor list, and potentially cross-reference invoices against purchase orders from your ERP via its API.
+Any documents failing these validation steps would be routed to a simple review queue for human intervention.
+Once validated, approved transactions would be pushed to QuickBooks Online as draft bills using the QBO API.

 Process an Invoice in 8 Seconds, Not 5 Minutes